Pumpkin Sucanat Bread

 pumpkins growing orange and round during Summer’s heat awaiting harvest in the cool of fall…

 cinnamon and nutmeg to flavor the seasons bounty…

 an end to the blazing temperatures of Texas summers!

-Back in my college days, one of my mentor-hearted friends shared with me her recipe for Pumpkin Bread.
+Back in my Bible college days, a mentor-hearted friend shared with me her recipe for Pumpkin Bread.
 I’ve probably baked this recipe every fall since, going on twenty years!
 (Side Note: I began college at the remarkably brilliant age of six, which means your rough calculations of my age are way, way off!
 Sort of…).
-My “Pumpkin Bread” friend happens to be a chef who is brilliant in the kitchen, so I pay attention when she suggests a recipe!
+My “Pumpkin Bread” friend happens to be a chef who is brilliant in the kitchen, so I pay attention when she suggests something!